SCUT-BIP-Lab/DDAD/README.md

 # Acknowledgement
-- This code was inspired from CrowdDet.
+- This code was inspired from CrowdDet.d